 - Summer Solicitors’ Symposium — this day-and-a-half program held each July in State College usually offers 7.5 hours of Pa.
 CLE credit; 6.5 substantive hours and one ethics hour.

-- Fall School Law Workshop — a full-day program held in conjunction with the PASA-PSBA School Leadership Conference each October in Hershey.
+- Fall School Law Workshop — a full-day program held in conjunction with the PASA-PSBA School Leadership Conference.
 This program usually offers 5.5 substantive hours of CLE credit.

 Each year, PSBA presents our popular annual Spring Legal Roundup, which is held at various locations statewide March through April, and offers three hours of substantive CLE credit.